aiforged/docs/docs/services/scrapers/email-scraper.md

 4. Review imports\
    Open the Email Scraper service grid to verify that emails are retrieved and attachments are extracted.

-{% hint style="info" %}
+!!! info
     Tip: Start with a single mailbox and folder, confirm correct operation, then expand to additional folders or scrapers.
-{% endhint %}

 ***